Symbolic Play: Importance And Steps To Encourage It

 2. Pre-symbolic stage (18 to 22 months)

-Between 18 and 22 months, toddlers enter the pre-symbolic play stage, where they participate in functional play and mimic routine, everyday activities, or familiar people.
+Between 18 and 22 months, toddlers enter the pre-symbolic play stage, where they participate in functional play or solitary play and mimic routine, everyday activities, or familiar people.
 For instance, toddlers may brush their doll’s hair as you do theirs or pretend to drink from a cup and make slurping noises.
 Thus, a toddler will use a real object or prop to represent another object, thing, or activity.

 By the time they approach their second birthday, they gradually transition to the symbolic play stage.
 It means now the toddler will use one object to represent another object more frequently.
 For instance, a toddler will use a paper towel roll as a phone and pretend to call someone, or race a block on the floor like a car.